arackaf/mongo-graphql-starter/README.md

 ## A closer look at what's generated

 All code generated is modern JavaScript, meaning ES6, plus `async` / `await` and object spread, along with ES6 modules (`import` / `export`).
-If you're running Node 8.5 or better, and you're using John Dalton's [outstanding ESM loader](https://github.com/standard-things/esm) (and I'd urge you to do so) then this code should just work.
+If you're using John Dalton's [outstanding ESM loader](https://github.com/standard-things/esm) (and I'd urge you to do so) then this code should just work.
 If any of those conditions are false, you'll need to pipe the results through Babel using your favorite build tool.